 Django has become a bounty hunter who is asked to chase a villain who has kidnapped a young girl.
 Because he is not offered enough money, he decides to join forces with the bandit but he's double-crossed by the ruthless villain.

-It's 1865 in Missouri and the Civil War has just ended.
-Reb soldiers Hollis and Matt flee from Union soldiers that want to imprison them.
+It's 1865 in Missouri, and the Civil War has just ended.
+Rebel soldiers Hollis and Matt flee from Union soldiers that want to imprison them.
 Hollis then frees a black man named Duncan from ...
 See full summary »

 A gang of robbers armed with a union army cannon rob the bank holding bounty Killer Acquasanta Joe's earnings to date.
 He pursues, crossing and double crossing along the way.Written by

 TOM SELDON <firstname.lastname@example.org>

 1 of 1 people found this review helpful.